-The long retry count for an MSDU or A-MSDU that is not part of a block ack agreement or for an MMPDU shall be incremented every time transmission of a MAC frame in a PSDU of length greater than dot11RTSThreshold fails for that MSDU, A-MSDU, or MMPDU.

-QLRC[AC] shall be incremented every time transmission of an A-MPDU or frame in a PSDU of length greater than dot11RTSThreshold fails, regardless of the presence or value of the DEI field.
-This long retry count and the QLRC[AC] shall be reset when an A-MPDU or frame in a PSDU of length greater than dot11RTSThreshold succeeds.
 When dot11RobustAVStreamingImplemented is true, QLDRC[AC] shall be incremented every time transmission fails for an A-MPDU or frame in a PSDU of length greater than dot11RTSThreshold in which the HT variant HT Control field is present and the DEI field is equal to 1.

 The QLDRC[AC] shall be reset when an A-MPDU or frame in a PSDU of length greater than dot11RTSThreshold succeeds, regardless of the presence or value of the DEI field.